Audio embeddings

 Return value: An object of type Asset.
 This object contains, among other information, a field named id representing the unique identifier of your asset.

-Process your video
+Process your audio file

 Create an embedding task to start processing your audio.
 This operation is asynchronous.